 node_modules can be installed the application can be built.
 The second stage copies the

-dist folder into the final image, discarding the rest of the first stage.
-Notice that we don't copy in the entire directory of our project, we only copy in the
+dist folders into the final image, discarding the rest of the first stage.
+Notice that we don't copy the entire directory of our project.
+We only copy in the

 node_modules and build output of our project, the

-With these changes, the total image size is now down to a total of 315 MB from the original 1.5 GB.
+With these changes, the total image size is now down to 315 MB from the original 1.5 GB.
 By adding a

 .dockerignore file, using a smaller base image, and leveraging multi-stage builds, we made the image size nearly five times smaller.